 In all cases, the Initiative advocates for the centring of voices that have been marginalised by exclusionary historical narratives in the decision-making process to remedy a controversy.
-Whenever possible, CHI recommends contextualising, additive or artistic remedies, with relocation, status-quo and erasure as a last resort.
+CHI recommends contextualising, additive or artistic remedies whenever possible, with relocation, status-quo and erasure as a last resort.

 The Netherlands: Jan Pieterszoon Coen in Hoorn

 The statue of Jan Pieterszoon Coen in Hoorn has been disputed since its unveiling in 1893.
-It was not until 2011, after complaints by locals, that a contextualizing plaque was added to the statue.
+After complaints by locals, it was not until 2011 that a contextualising plaque was added to the statue.
 The Black Lives Matter movement sparked new debates about Coen’s statue in Hoorn.
 The statue still receives much ongoing discussion and protests by people from all over the country.
-In September 2020, the city council decided to discuss the citizens’ initiative of relocating the statue in a town hall meeting.
+In September 2020, the city council discussed the citizens’ initiative of relocating the statue in a town hall meeting.

 France: Street Names to Traders in Enslaved People in Bordeaux